FRC5920/2023/src/main/java/frc/robot/subsystems/subsystems.md

 periodically between uses, it is necessary to measure these deviations by physically moving swerve wheels into parallel alignment and measuring the angle offset using the CANCoder modules and internal Falcon sensors.
-To facilitate this, the `kDashboardTabIsEnabled` boolean constant in the [`Swerve`](./SwerveDrivebase/Swerve.java) class can optionally be set to `true` to enable a dashboard tab that displays sensor readings from the motors and CANCoders.
-Displaying this dashboard tab tends to add processing overhead and can result in 'laggy' dashboard performance.
-So, it is typically disabled outside of calibration activities.
+To facilitate this, the `kDashboardTabIsEnabled` boolean constant in the [`Swerve`](./SwerveDrivebase/Swerve.java) class can optionally be set to `true` to enable a [dashboard tab](SwerveDrivebase/SwerveDashboardTab.java) that displays sensor readings from the motors and CANCoders.
+Displaying this dashboard tab tends to add processing overhead and can result in poor performace in some dashboard software.
+So, it is typically disabled when not performing swerve module calibration.

 ## [Joystick Subsystem](./JoystickSubsystem.java)